Disaster Response + Preparedness

 - Assessment Guide

 - Disaster Ministry Handbook - Jamie Aten and David Boan, codirectors of the Humanitarian Disaster Institute, provide a practical guide for disaster preparedness.

 - Protecting Houses of Worship - FEMA has developed a series of resources for faith and community leaders to assist with preparing for various emergency situations.

 Typical Role of UMCOR in Different Phases of Disaster - a guide of what to expect from UMCOR in responding to different levels of disaster.

 We need your review and comments of our Conference plan to make this plan and related resources meaningful for your local, district, or conference level of responsibility.
-Direct your comments to the Conference Disaster Preparedness Coordinator, your District Superintendent, or Conference administrator, as appropriate.
+Direct your comments to the Conference Disaster Response Coordinator, your District Superintendent, or Conference administrator, as appropriate.